Netherton Park Trust

 Overview

-Established in 1965, the Netherton Park Trust is a North East England charity with over £3 million in reserves that operates both as a service provider and grant maker for disadvantaged children and young people.
-The Trust provides Kyloe House secure children's home in partnership with Northumberland County Council while also making strategic grants to youth organizations.
+Registered with the Charity Commission in 1965, though the Trust was originally formed in 1859, the Netherton Park Trust is a North East England charity with over £3 million in reserves that operates both as a service provider and grant maker for disadvantaged children and young people.
+The Trust provides Kyloe House secure children's home in partnership with Northumberland County Council while also making strategic grants to youth organisations.
 In December 2023, the Trust established a new Charitable Incorporated Organisation structure (charity number 1206249) to separate its grant-making functions from its operational activities.
-The Trust focuses exclusively on supporting socially and economically disadvantaged young people, particularly those in or at risk of entering the justice system, through both direct service provision and funding partnerships with established youth organizations.
+The Trust focuses exclusively on supporting socially and economically disadvantaged young people, particularly those in or at risk of entering the justice system, through both direct service provision and funding partnerships with established youth organisations.

 Funding Priorities

-The Trust does not operate formal grant programs with advertised amounts.
+The Trust does not operate formal grant programmes with advertised amounts.
 Known funding includes:

-• Direct grants to youth organizations (amounts not disclosed)
+• Direct grants to youth organisations (amounts not disclosed)

 • Music education bursaries through The Glasshouse (priority for households under £30,000 income)